Development

 Here are the most important information on how to maintain this repository.

-Dependency Management with Poetry
+Dependency Management with uv

 IMPORTANT

-For more information read the Poetry Documentation.
+For more information read the uv Documentation.

 Code quality checks